input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/key-derivation/derivation.md

 ```

 In Cardano, both `purpose'` and `coin_type'` are notable years.
+This specification uses [historical dates] related to democracy and voting.
 This specification follows that convention but choose years more applicable to project Catalyst and its goals.
 This specification also renames `coin_type'` to just `type'`, to be more generalized.